 Students can purchase health insurance through Aetna.
-Information on student health insurance is available online.

 In addition to access to provider services, the student health fee provides you to access to reduced prices for many labs and medications - which can be paid in cash or billed to Joe’SS.
 We also accept Visa, Discover Card, and Master Card.